A challenge examination is designed to assess your academic proficiency in a subject area and is similar to a final examination in the subject.

 CEX is available to students enrolling to the University from July 2014 intake onwards.
 For enrolled students, you must register and complete your CEX courses by your first semester of study (for part time students) or by your second semester of study for CEX for major courses and by your fourth semester of study for CEX for minor courses (for full time students).

-The registration periods for the May and November CEX are 1 February to 31 March and 1 August to 30 September, respectively.
+The registration periods for the April, June and November CEX are 1 January – 28 February, 1 April – 30 April and 1 August – 30 September, respectively.

 You can register to take CEX courses at SUSS's CEX Portal (before the start of first semester) via SUSS's website (See 'Register for CEX') or Student e-services (after the start of first semester) by the stipulated deadlines.

 You can only register CEX courses applicable to your programme of study.
 There is no limit to the number of courses that you can register as CEX per examination period provided there is no conflict in examination schedule.

 A non-refundable CEX registration fee of S$160.00 / S$210.00 (excluding GST) is payable for each 5 / 10 credit unit of undergraduate course, respectively.
 For graduate courses, CEX registration fee of S$130.00 / S$260.00 (excluding GST) for each 2.5 / 5 credit unit course is payable.